Last Updated on August 6, 2022

 …my WHOLE trip cost me $1100.
 Now if I was travelling as a couple, those 5 nights at Beaches would have cost $9000.
 I dread to think how much it would be travelling as a family!

-My hosts were lovely and even gave me a lift back to the airport when I left, obviously they don’t HAVE to do this, it just happened to be that they were at home when I was due to leave.
+My hosts were lovely and even gave me a lift back to the airport when I left.
+Obviously they didn’t HAVE to do this.
+It just happened to be that they were at home when I was due to leave.
+This saved me a return taxi fare to the airport.
+They refused to accept extra money when I offered.

 Travelling around Providenciales